waleedyousaf07/basic-programming/README.md

   Composition implies a relationship where the child cannot exist independent of the parent.
 Example: House (parent) and Room (child).
 Rooms don't exist separate to a House.

 ### Class & Prototypal Inheritance

+Its like one object trying to access properties and methods of other objects.

+Each primitive or referenced type will have access to certain properties like an array can use `forEach` `length` `push` etc. Thats given by prototype.
+Every time js attaches an hidden obj `__proto__` (or `prototype`) which has all these functions and properties.

+The __proto__ also has its own __proto__ property which is `Array.prototype`, that has its own __proto__ which is `Object.prototype` and it has its own __proto__ which is null.
+This is called prototype chain.
+This was for array (same for function).
+For objects, the first __proto__ will be an `Object prototype` so the next one would be null.

+This supports the notion that everything in js is an object.

+---------------OR----------

 Every object by default has a property `prototype`.
 By default, its empty.
 We can add properties and methods to it.
 When we create objects from this function like instance of a class, that object will inherit these preoperties and methods from the parent.